Learning Thermoelectric Transport from Crystal Structures via Multiscale Graph Neural Network: Results

 In practice, we model $\log(\sigma/\tau)$ and $\log(\kappa_{\rm e}/\tau)$ instead of $\sigma/\tau$ and $\kappa_{\rm e}/\tau$ themselves to alleviate skewness arising from their wide-ranging distribution~\cite{higgins2008meta}.
 We employed 10-fold cross-validation to evaluate the predictive performance of the model.
 Fig.~\ref{fig:performance} illustrates the results for a fixed data split, where the training accuracy reflects the model's learning capacity on the given dataset, while the validation accuracy quantifies its inference capability.
 Fig.~\ref{fig:pref-curve} further presents how variations in data distribution, temperature, doping type, and doping concentration influence the model's inference performance.
 Importantly, to prevent data leakage, all entries corresponding to the same material under different doping conditions were consistently assigned to the same subset.
 As anticipated, the prediction error for $S$ is the smallest among the three targets, while the errors for $\log(\sigma/\tau)$ and $\log(\kappa_{\rm e}/\tau)$ are comparable, largely reflecting the approximation inherent in $\tau$.
 Figs.~\ref{fig:performance}(d)-(f) depict the training and validation loss curves; $\mathcal{L}_{\rm Train}$ and $\mathcal{L}_{\rm Test}$ for $S$ are closely aligned, indicative of robust generalisation.
 Slight underfitting is observed for $\log(\sigma/\tau)$ and $\log(\kappa_{\rm e}/\tau)$, but overall accuracy remains acceptable.
 The principal advantage of TECSA-GNN lies in its unified architecture, which accommodates the simultaneous learning of $\{S, \sigma/\tau, \kappa_{\rm e}/\tau\}$ without necessitating task-specific adjustments.
-For [GConv \#$N$] in Fig.~\ref{fig:net}(a), we uniformly set $N=5$, an empirically determined value balancing performance and efficiency.
-The only hyperparameter variation concerns the learning rate: $\mathtt{lr=0.01}$ for $S$, and $\mathtt{lr=0.0001}$ for $\log(\sigma/\tau)$ and $\log(\kappa_{\rm e}/\tau)$.
-Further details on hyperparameter settings are provided in~\ref{sup:2}.
+Further details on hyperparameter settings are provided in~\cite{supp}.